vkajic/ct_frontend/README.md

 ### Running in Docker container

 Customize configuration as it is described above and just run:
- `docker build -t frontend . && docker run -p 8080:8080 frontend`
+ `docker build -t frontend . && docker run -itp 8080:8080 frontend`

 ### TODO